Open-Cascade-SAS/OCCT/dox/user_guides/boolean_operations/boolean_operations.md

 @subsection occt_algorithms_11a_2 Gluing Operation

-The Gluing operation is the option of the Basic Operations, such as General Fuse, Boolean and Section operations.
+The Gluing operation is the option of the Basic Operations, such as General Fuse, Partition, Boolean, Section, Maker Volume operations.
 It has been designed to speed up the computation of the interferences among arguments of the operations on special cases, in which the arguments may be overlapping but do not have real intersections between their sub-shapes.

 This option cannot be used on the shapes having real intersections, like intersection vertex between edges, or intersection vertex between edge and a face or intersection line between faces: